See where bias is hiding in your job descriptions—get 2 FREE JDs optimized just for taking our call. Get yours →

 At times of change, agile and resilient companies see more success than those slow to react.
 Future of Work Leaders are predicted to become more commonplace within the next three years.
 They may help companies prioritize how to respond to rapid changes in the workplace and analyze which essential skills they’ll need.
 This role may focus on optimizing current employees’ hard and soft skills while also exploring ways to attract candidates with the skills required to help the company grow.

 Looking toward a new era of HR

 Who could have predicted pre-pandemic that so many of us would now be working fully remote, sometimes never even meeting our colleagues in person?
 The way we work has already changed beyond recognition—and it’s not slowing down anytime soon.
 As the stewards of culture and engagement, HR teams play a vital role in helping organizations adapt and thrive to the changing world of work.

 With the number of future roles predicted to start appearing in HR departments over the next several years—including jobs like Chief Purpose Planners, HR Data Detectives, and Heads of Business Behavior—the time to start planning for the future of work is now.
 Which roles your company decides to embrace is up to you, but one thing is for sure: this is HR’s moment to shape the future as we move into a new era of work.

 Give your HR team the right tools for success

 Discover the tools that forward-thinking HR departments are using to prepare for the future.
-Schedule a demo to discover how Clovers’ interview intelligence platform can streamline the hiring process, minimize bias, and create a seamless candidate journey.
+Schedule a demo or try for free for 30 days to discover how Clovers’ interview intelligence platform can streamline the hiring process, minimize bias, and create a seamless candidate journey.